Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 * _Completion_: A type of request where the AI system is asked to generate a textual output based on a single prompt.
   Completions are configured using the configuration key `route_type` and a value of `llm/v1/completions`.
 * _Chat_: A type of request that is part of a conversational AI interface.
-In a "chat" request, the AI is expected to return a dialog response to user input and the AI system bases its response on the conversational history.
+In a `chat` request, the AI is expected to return a dialog response to user input and the AI system bases its response on the conversational history.
 Chats are configured using the configuration key `route_type` and a value of `llm/v1/chat`.